 As a study abroad student you'll become a member of the University's Students' Union.
 The Students’ Union, as at most British institutions, is the focal point for non-academic activities and the best places for you to make friends.
 Through the Union, you'll be invited to join any of the athletic, cultural, political, religious, international, and/or general interest societies that interest you.

-City University London’s sporting facilities (due to open in spring 2015) include a fitness suite, aerobics studio, weights room, squash courts, climbing wall and swimming pool.
+City, University of London’s sporting facilities include a fitness suite, aerobics studio, weights room, squash courts, climbing wall and swimming pool.
 You'll have use of the University's large indoor sports hall, which can accommodate football, basketball, netball, volleyball, and badminton.
 For outdoor sports, you can use the shared sports grounds that City maintains throughout north London.
 Finally, you'll enjoy access to a variety of fitness classes that include cycling, step aerobics, yoga, and martial arts.
 As with most UK university fitness centers, there is an additional cost to use the facilities.